a-mufasa/LeetCode-Solutions/README.md

 # LeetCode Solutions

-Repository that contains all of my successful LeetCode practice submissions.
+Repository that contains all of my successful LeetCode submissions.

 | # | Title | Solution |
 | --- | --- | --- |